sheiladzm/restaurants-app/README.md

 - Open the restaurants_app_java folder in IntelliJ IDEA CE and find the file RestaurantsAppApplication.java to run the server.

-- Open the restaurants_app_vue folder in VSCode, type npm install on the command line, and then npm run serve
+- Open the restaurants_app_vue folder in VSCode, type "npm install" on the command line, and "npm run serve" to view the webapp via a localhost URL

-- You should be able to view the webapp via a localhost URL
+- You may have to refresh the display restaurant detail page a few times in order to see the locations and details on that page.